CONABIO/antares3/docs/cluster.rst

 The following bash script can be used in **User data** configuration of an instance to:

-* Install AWS cli and package to use RunCommand service of EC2 (this is not necessary neither for antares3, Sun Grid Engine nor datacube).
+	* Install AWS cli and package to use RunCommand service of EC2 (RunCommand service is not a mandatory installation neither for antares3, Sun Grid Engine nor datacube).
 	* Tag your instance with name defined in ``name_instance``.
 	* Install dependencies for Sun Grid Engine, antares3 and datacube.

 (modify with your appropiate region of AWS on variable ``region`` and tagging for your instance at ``name_instance`` variable):